octovisual/BriteCore-UX-Demo/README.md

 ![Prototyping 4](https://github.com/octovisual/BriteCore-UX-Demo/blob/master/Screen%20Shot%202017-08-27%20at%2018.57.23.png)

 ##### _Demo Video_
 Unfortunately I could not add the demo video to the README.MD file so that one could just scroll down to it.
 It has audio as I go through all the screens and various tasks explaining some of the thinking behind it and how it could work.
 It is some 30 mins long.
+I will share the video with you through a Google Drive link.

+## Test
+Although I did ask two actual human beings about their experiences with enterprise software and used them both throughout the process to user check some of the solutions that I worked on.
+There was no official sit down test for the prototype.
+That rests as a step for the future.

+# THANKS